There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 This is an ordered list, so it’s best to buy and start getting comfy into using them based on the sequence listed above.

-As you continue to get more confident using these brushes, you can then start purchasing other types.
+As you continue to get more confident using these, you can then start purchasing other types.
 You can also start experimenting with variations of these four.

 Makeup Brush Types: The Basic Ones You Need To Know

-If you’re new to doing makeup, you need to get yourself up to speed on using brushes.
-Before you start ordering online or going to the store, you will have to get acquainted with the types of makeup brushes first.
+If you’re new to doing makeup, you need to get yourself up to speed on using these.
+Before you start ordering online or going to the store, you will have to get acquainted with the different types first.

-I will also be highlighting the best makeup brushes you can buy for each type from different popular brands.
-That way, if you’re already familiar with these types, you can as soon as possible get the brushes you want.
-So here are the different types of makeup brushes and their uses.
+I’ll also be highlighting the best makeup brushes you can buy for each type from different popular brands.
+That way, if you’re already familiar with these types, you can as soon as possible pick the one you want.
+So here are the different types and their uses.

 If you want to get that flawless finish you’re so wanting to achieve, you need to have a foundation brush.
 Using your fingers just won’t do.
 Besides, you don’t want to go about clogging your pores and spreading bacteria all over your face in the first place.
-If applying makeup is an art, then it’s best to do finger painting on an actual canvas, and leave the brushes for makeup.
+If applying makeup is an art, then it’s best to do finger painting on an actual canvas and not your face.

 There are different types of foundation brushes.
 The quicker way in choosing which one to get will largely depend on the type of foundation you’re using.

 Are you using liquid or cream foundation?
-The best type of brush for this is a tapered foundation brush.
+The best type for this is a tapered foundation brush.
 You can easily apply and blend with this one.
-So how do you know if it’s a tapered foundation brush?
+So how do you know if it’s a tapered foundation type?
 Just check the edges, they should be tapered, whether at an angle or not.

 Because of its small size, the application may take a bit of time.
 But it’s definitely worth it, considering the flawless, natural-looking and perfect finish.
 It can also be used to apply either powder or cream blushes.
 I’ve tried it with Chanel cream blushes, and it works well!